Isander

-In Greek mythology, Isander or Isandrus (Ancient Greek: Ἴσανδρόν means "like a man") or Peisander was a Lycian prince and the son of King Bellerophon.
+In Greek mythology, Isander or Isandrus (Ἴσανδρος) or Peisander was a Lycian prince and the son of King Bellerophon.

 Family

 Isander's mother was Philonoe, daughter of the King Iobates.
 In some accounts, she was also known as Alkimedousa, Anticleia, Pasandra or Cassandra.
 Isander's siblings were Hippolochus (father of Glaucus) and Laodamia (also called Deidamia or Hippodamia, mother of Sarpedon by Zeus).

 Mythology

 Isander was slain by Ares, as he fought against the "glorious" Solymi, a Lycian tribe.
 His misfortune was said to be in compensation of the previous victories of his father Bellerophon.